jacerchetoui56/ticketing_system/README.md

 npm install
 ```

-4. You need to create a .env file in the root directory of the project and add the following variables
+4. You need to change the .env file.

 ```bash
 DATABASE_URL="YOUR_POSTGRES_DATABASE_URL"